 - IV.
 Finale: Vivace (4’05”)

-The “Grand trio pour trois cors en Mi”
+The “Grand trios pour trois cors en Mi”, op.24

 The three trios are for horns at the same pitch.
 Anneke Scott plays the same cor solo by Marcel-Auguste Raoux (1823) as in the previous CD above.
 Her trio partners play historic cors d’orchestre, one also by Marcel-Auguste Raoux, from 1820, the other one by Lucien-Joseph Raoux, from around 1812.